northeast-kansas-library-system/next/source/outside_services/kle.rst

 Kansas library express (KLE)
 ============================

-Kansas library express is the courier service that Next Search Catalog uses to ship materials from library to library.
+:term:`Kansas Library Express` is the courier service that Next Search Catalog uses to ship materials from library to library.

 All Next members must have at least one branch that receives direct service from the KLE courier.